LAST UPDATED ON: October 29, 2013

 If your verbose mode bootup of Mac OS X Lion or Mountain is freezing at [PCI Configuration Begin], enter the npci=0x3000 boot flag to fix it.
 This flag is applied by default when you install Easybeast, UserDSDT, or "DSDT Free Installation" with Multibeast.
 The boot flag npci=0x2000 does the same thing, except that it usually only works for Lion.

 Disables the VT-d virtualization technology built into certain Intel processors.
 For Hackintoshes, VT-d is pretty useless; virtually no Mac OS X applications use it (virtualization apps like Virtualbox tend to use the alternative VT-x technology instead), and certain Hackintosh motherboards have been known to crash in Mac OS X when VT-d is enabled.

 Limits Mac OS X to using one core of your CPU.
 This boot flag is often necessary to launch the Mac OS X Snow Leopard installation DVD on a Hackintosh with an unsupported processor (ahem, AMD processors).
-In OS X Mountain Lion, you may also have to use this boot flag if your computer uses a high-end Intel processor on LGA 2011.
+In OS X Mountain Lion and Mavericks, you may also have to use this boot flag if your computer uses a high-end Intel processor on LGA 2011.